mh-cbon/jsoner/README.md

 }

-// At reads json, outputs json.
+// At return the item at index i.
-// the json input must provide a key/value for each params. func (t *JSONTomates) At(r *http.Request) (io.Reader, error) {
+// Decodes r as json to invoke *Tomates.At. func (t *JSONTomates) At(r *http.Request) (io.Reader, error) {

 	ret := new(bytes.Buffer)